htang113/Multi-task-electronic/README.md

 Depending on the random seed, specific numbers can be different, but the decreasing trend of the training loss is expected in all cases.

-The training can also be implemented on multiple GPU's in parallel using the distributed data parallel (DDP) scheme.
+The training can also be implemented on multiple GPU's in parallel using the distributed data parallel (DDP) scheme in "demo/demo_parallel.py".
 The DDP version of the training script is shown below:
 ```
 from mtelect import train_model
 import torch.distributed as dist